esp32-p4-excercises/host-midi-demo/README.md

 For this code i dont provide support, since its just a demo, but i can try to answer some question.
 I decided to post it to show "cool" demo, not a functional code.

-# Issues

-This code does not recognize type of devices connected to USB port, so it will try to create midi class and crash if its not midi device.
-Also the code is crashing on device disconnect.

 # Links